SunTT-DOC/PremPS/README.md

 ## Installation
 <font size=4>

-1.Download this directory and put it in Linux.
+1. Download this directory and put it in Linux.

-2.Download softwares needed in source code, including DSSP, PROVEAN, PSI-BLAST, FoldX, VMD.
+2. Download softwares needed in source code, including DSSP, PROVEAN, PSI-BLAST, FoldX, VMD.

 </font>